 Benefits of being an Anxious Introvert at work

 - Very focused

-Introverts in the restrained category tend to be laid back and take their time when presented with an opportunity to speak, engage, or take action.
-Sometimes it takes longer than normal to move forward on decisions, but that additional time is not wasted.
-Restrained Introverts are known for reflection and observation, which can be very useful in a work from home career.
+Introverts in the restrained category tend to be laid back and take their time when presented with an opportunity to speak, engage or take action.
+Sometimes it takes them longer than normal to move forward on decisions, but that additional time is not wasted.
+Restrained Introverts are known for reflection and observation, which can be very useful in a work-from-home career.